AlexYaruki/LambdaMP-Java/docs/ExceptionModel.md

                    }
                }
         ```
+        TODO: How propagation should be handled when exception is thrown in LMP.single, and in thread that execute this region ?
+For Example:
+        ```java
+                LMP.setThreadCount(4);
+                LMP.parallel(() -> {
+                    LMP.single(() -> {
+                        throw new RuntimeException();
+                    });
+                });
+        ```
+        TODO: Two options are possible:
+        TODO: 1.
+Other threads receive signal be terminated at the end of single region
+        TODO: 2.
+Other threads execute as normal and exception is propagated upwards
+        TODO: At this time, option "1" seems to be correct because program could be depending on execution of this region in future

-    3. HANDLE_IMMEDIATELY - Exception is handled immediately by implementation using provided handler.
+    3. HANDLER - Exception is handled immediately by implementation using provided handler.
 Thread stops after that.
+Other threads execute as planned.
     4. IDEA: THREAD_DROP - Threads where exception was not thrown, are immediately interrupted.